“When You’re Drunk, You’re Not How You Usually Are”: Allen Iverson Reveals He Quit Drinking, 12 Years After A Divorce

 It has been 12 years since Iverson and his wife, Tawanna Turner, got divorced, but the couple has stayed together on and off since 1990.
 Before revealing the decision he is most proud of, Iverson spoke about why he wrote the memoir in the first place and named it ‘Misunderstood.’

 “With this book, you’re hearing it from the horse’s mouth.
 Misunderstood comes from ‘you think you know, but you have no idea, ‘” said Iverson.
-Iverson went on to talk about his cultural influence on the league and his opinion on college players earning six-figure cheques in Name, Image, and Likeness (NIL) deals.
+Iverson went on to talk about his cultural influence on the league and his opinion on college players earning six-figure checks in Name, Image, and Likeness (NIL) deals.

 Allen Iverson On NIL Deals Allowing College Players To Earn Six Figures